UP TO PART I COMMENTS

 The upper depletion region doesn't act so much like a hunk of insulating glass, instead it acts like an insulating air gap.
 It's only insulating if there are no movable charges present.
 It doesn't block the flow of charges, but if no charges exist there, the voltage cannot create a charge flow.

 We've electrically charged the Collector segment to positive 9 volts.
 Stick some rice-crispies in the empty gap, and if they're negatively charged they'll be sucked upwards.
-Well, the few wandering electrons in the Base segment act JUST LIKE negatively charged objects, and if they should wander up to the surface of the base layer, up they'll go.
+Well, the few wandering electrons in the Base segment act just like negatively charged objects, and if they should wander up to the surface of the base layer ...up they'll go.
 They'll be sucked across the gap into the Collector and then forced to go around the rest of the collector circuit.
 This can only happen if they get to the "upper surface" of the Base segment.
-When they were within the Base segment, the Base acted like a conductive metal shield, and the wandering electrons didn't "see" the strong attractive field coming from the Collector segment.
+When they were down within the Base segment, the Base acted like a conductive metal shield, and the wandering electrons didn't "see" the strong attractive field coming from the Collector segment.

 Some electrons are yanked upwards and go missing from the Base.
 But this relieves the "traffic jam!"
 The Base region loses some electrons upwards.
 As soon as the positively charged Collector has yanked some electrons out of the Base segment, more electrons can finally pour in from below... which gives us more wandering electrons to be yanked upwards, and so on.
 A fairly huge vertical charge flow appears.

 The "traffic jam effect," as well as the valve-action of the thin depletion zone between base and emitter, these team up to control the main vertical current through the whole transistor.
-Any electron which wanders across the very thin Emitter depletion zone can also wander across the thin Base segment and end up becoming part of the large flow of charge in the Collector Battery circuit.
+Any electron which wanders across the very thin Emitter depletion zone can also wander across the thin Base segment and end up becoming part of the big flow of charge in the Collector Battery circuit.
 The Base Battery voltage controls the width of the thin depletion zone, and this controls the amount of electrons pouring up into the collector.
-The Collector battery provides the "suction" that drives the main vertical current.
-But if we change the voltage of the collector battery, the vertical flow of charge does not change.
-The collector battery only attracts what electrons it's given.
+The Collector's 9V battery provides the "suction" that drives the main vertical current.
+But if we change the collector's battery voltage, the vertical flow of charge does not change.
+Doesn't change?
+It's because the collector battery only attracts what electrons it's given by the Base segment.
 It can't alter the collector current.
 This is an interesting situation known as a "constant current power supply."

 Note that it's important to make the Base segment be fairly thin so we maximize the "traffic jam" effect (and minimize the number of charges that unnecessarily leak out of the Base wire.)
 We're relying on the natural ability of electrons to wander across the Base section all by themselves.
 No voltage is pushing them in that direction.
 The Base Battery is pulling them slowly sideways towards the Base wire.
 The Collector battery can't start yanking on them at all, not until they reach the "upper surface" of the Base segment.